These roles support the governance and operation of the Association. These roles are often appointed by the NODA president.

 Desired Experience, Knowledge, Skills, & Attitudes

-- Previous involvement on a regional or annual conference planning committee for NODA or other higher education association.
+- Previous involvement on a regional, spring learning, or annual conference planning committee for NODA or other higher education association.

 - Diverse professional experience with a variety of institution types, OTR roles, supervision lines, etc.